 - Do not use the hammer or hammer tools for lifting.
-Lifting eyes on the hammer are for storage and maintenance purposes only.
+Lifting eyes on the hammer

 WORKING PROCEDURE

 Warning!
 Protect yourself and your neighbourhood against flying chips of rock.
 Do not operate the hammer or carrier if someone is too close to the hammer.